ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-edit.md

   Description checkbox is unchecked then the image will fail to meet accessibility criteria.
 If an image description is present this checkbox has no effect.
 - **Image Class**.
-You can add any CSS class for your own styling ideas.
+Add any CSS class for custom styling.
-  For image position use for example float-start and float-end.
+  For example, for image position use float-start or float-end.
 - **Caption**.
 Enter an optional caption for this image.

 #### Link A